-The picture at the right shows the International Space Station as it will look when finished.
+T he above picture shows the International Space Station as it will look when finished.
 People will live and work only in the relatively small, slender cylinders in the middle of the construction.
 The rest of the station -- the flat, black things -- are solar panels.
 These panels convert sunlight energy into energy usable by people inside the station.

-Well, those solar panels are doing exactly the main thing done by most leaves on most kinds of green plants: They are capturing sunlight energy, which is something needed by all living things, from bacteria to backyard trees to people living in space.
+Well, those solar panels are doing exactly the main thing done by most leaves on most kinds of green plants: They are capturing energy, in this case, sunlight energy.
+Energy is something needed by all living things, from bacteria to backyard trees to people living in space.
 The problem of acquiring energy is always one of the most important considerations any living thing has to deal with.

 Therefore, a leaf's main job is usually this:

-To present its broad surface to the sun so that inside the leaf's' green tissue the almost-magical process of photosynthesis can take place.
+To present its broad surface to the sun, to capture sunlight energy, so that inside the leaf's' green tissue the almost-magical process of photosynthesis can take place.

 Now, during photosynthesis, sunlight energy is used to power chemical reactions that combine water with the air's carbon dioxide to form starchy carbohydrate.
 In other words, during photosynthesis, sunlight energy is stored in carbohydrate for later use.
 Here's a simplified chemical formula for photosynthesis

 Some carbohydrate remains in the leaf but mostly it's transported elsewhere in the plant, perhaps into the stem, or maybe into special underground storage areas, such as the potato plant's potatoes.